trebland/MERN-Template/README.md

 ```

 ## Afterwards
-Afterwards the project is free to be toyed with, the client is made with Node/React while the server is made with Node/Express.
+Afterwards the project is free to be toyed with!
+The client is made with Node/React while the server is made with Node/Express.
 Enjoy!